 To prevent yamllint from reporting problems for a specific file, add the directive comment # yamllint disable-file as the first line of the file.
 For instance:

 '''

 yamllint disable-file

 The following mapping contains the same key twice, but I know what I'm doing:

 key: value 1

 key: value 2

 - This line is waaaaaaaaay too long but yamllint will not report anything about it.

-This line will be checked by yamllint.

 '''